 Southern Iraq is a desert.
 The climate is hot beyond believe (Basra, closest to the Gulf, is worst).
 There is little rain, but there is water.
 In the southern plains south of Baghdad the two rivers Tigris and Euphrates flow almost side by side.
 The southern plains consists of the sediments carried by the rivers.
 This fertile delta starts just south of Baghdad and runs half the length of Iraq.
 The sediments come from the Anatolia-Zagros mountains, where there are volcanoes over 5 km tall.
 Nowadays, much of the sediment ends up in the Mosul reservoir, and this may now be the most dangerous reservoir in the world.
 But in the past, this volcanic sediment build up the alluvial plains which from 3000 BC became the cradle of western civilization.

 Even the stories of the bible begin in this delta.
-Here ruled Gilgamesh, king of Ur, and Hammurabi, king of Babylon. in thus region, in over 2000 years of games of thrones, Babylon was rarely on top.
+Here ruled Gilgamesh, king of Ur, and Hammurabi, king of Babylon.
+In this region, in over 2000 years of games of thrones, Babylon was rarely on top.
 During the reign of Hammurabi, around 1900 BC, Babylon may briefly have been the largest city in the world.
 But after him the city lost its independence.
 Only after 612 BC did it again become a major power, when it briefly ruled a large empire under Nebuchadnezzar II.
 But soon it lost out again in the perpetual wars, and it declined into little more than a village.
 After 900 AD, it disappears from the records.
 And still those wars continue.

 Modern Baghdad is 80 km to the north of Babylon.
 As capital of the ancient islamic Caliphate it became the new centre of the world, and its first demise was the end of the Islamic golden century.
 The Mongols hordes ruled here, as did Turkic and Iranian empires.
 This deeply damaged city, at one time named ‘City of Peace’, is listed as the worst place to live in the world.